API reference#

 • vectorizer (sklearn vectorizer) – Some kind of vectorizer model that can vectorize strings.
 You could use tf-idf, bow or even a Pipeline that has multiple steps.

-• metric (string or callable, default 'euclidean') –
+• metric (string or callable, default 'cosine') –

 The metric to use for computing nearest neighbors.
 If a callable is used it must be a numba njit compiled function.
 Supported metrics include: